sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- "Our greatest weakness lies In giving up.
+The most certain way to succeed is always to try just one more time."  ~ Thomas A. Edison

 - Get out of your mind, execute and be out in real world out there. ~ Sahil

 - Don't mistake my silence for ignorance, my calmness for acceptance and my kindness for weakness.